expo/expo/docs/versions/unversioned/sdk/filesystem.md

 ### `Expo.FileSystem.DownloadResumable.pauseAsync()`

 Pause the current download operation.  `resumeData` is added to the `DownloadResumable` object after a successful pause operation.
+Returns an object that can be saved with `AsyncStorage` for future retrieval (the same object that is returned from calling `Expo.FileSystem.DownloadResumable.savable()`.
+Please see the example below.

 #### Returns

 Returns an object with the following fields:

+-   **url (_string_)** -- The remote URI to download from.

+-   **fileUri (_string_)** -- The local URI of the file to download to.
+If there is no file at this URI, a new one is created.
+If there is a file at this URI, its contents are replaced.

+-   **options (_object_)** -- A map of options:

+    -   **md5 (_boolean_)** -- If `true`, include the MD5 hash of the file in the returned object. `false` by default.
+Provided for convenience since it is common to check the integrity of a file immediately after downloading.

--   **resumeData (_string_)** -- A string the api uses to resume a paused download.
+-   **resumeData (_string_)** -- The string which allows the API to resume a paused download.

 ### `Expo.FileSystem.DownloadResumable.resumeAsync()`